adaptris/interlok-docs-legacy/pages/advanced/advanced-webspheremq-ssl.md

 ### Creating the Queue Manager Certificate ###

 Still using the IBM Key Management tool, with your new server side key repository loaded, switch to Personal Certificates and click New Self-Signed.
-When prompted, enter ibmwebspheremq<your_qmgr_name> (for example ibmwebspheremqmqmqgr).
+When prompted, enter ibmwebspheremq(your_qmgr_name") (for example ibmwebspheremqmqmqgr).
 It is important to follow this naming rule for the key label.
 For the other fields, enter anything you like.
 Click OK.
 You have created a personal certificate for your queue manager.

 ![SelfSignedCertFigure3](./images/webspheremq-ssl/NewSelfSign-3.png)